Joint Child Custody Lawyers in Panama City Beach

-When you’re seeking joint child custody arrangements for your family, our experienced Panama City Beach family law attorneys can offer the compassionate legal support you need, and help you find the perfect parenting time balance.
+When you’re seeking joint child custody arrangements for your family, our experienced Panama City Beach joint custody attorneys can offer the compassionate legal support you need, and help you find the perfect parenting time balance.
 Equally skilled in mediation and negotiation, our child custody team will take the time to really get to know your family, and help you explore all the options.

 If you have concerns about your joint custody arrangements, contact The Virga Law Firm, P.A. at (800) 822-5170.
 We’re available 24/7 to take your call!

 Understanding Shared Parental Responsibility in Florida

 While “child custody” is the term most commonly used to describe parenting privileges, Florida courts actually call custody arrangements by a completely different name: Parental responsibility.
 Since 2008, Florida Statute 61.046 has defined shared parental responsibility as “a court-ordered relationship in which both parents retain full parental rights and responsibilities.”

 By using terms like “equal time-sharing” and “majority time-sharing,” the Florida legislature wanted to move away from the concept of custody, and towards a more balanced understanding of the family dynamic.
 While shared parental responsibility is the preferred arrangement, the court may consider sole parental responsibility in special cases, particularly those involving abuse or domestic violence.
 This decision is not taken lightly, however, as it infringes on basic parental rights.